 Source: Botea et al. 2021.
 Notes : GBV- Gender-based violence, SEA – sexual exploitation and abuse, SH – sexual harassment

-In this particular case, gender considerations have to apply to any cash transfer, since it can have both positive impacts (which should be enhanced), but also have unintended risks (that need to be managed).
+Gender considerations have to apply to any cash transfer, since it can have both positive impacts (which should be enhanced), but also have unintended risks (that need to be managed).
 It is desirable that in addition to standard impact indicators, programs collect information on (i) Reduced negative coping mechanisms (transactional sex, child marriage, alcohol use); (ii) Improved emotional well-being and increased self-esteem; (iii) Economic empowerment: Increased access to and control over resources; reduced financial dependence; increased intra-household bargaining power and status; (iv) Increased social and human capital of women: strengthened social networks; increased status and visibility in the community, increasing the social costs to men of perpetrating GBV, decrease of early marriage and pregnancies.

 SA-CT specific targets are likely to be diverse.
 It is therefore important to assess to what extent these are clearly defined, related to higher-level impacts in the context of social protection strategy.
 It is also important to see if the objectives of a specific program are in coherence with other programs.
 Finally, the assessment needs to pay attention to whether the achievements of stated objectives are regularly evaluated and what incentives it provides to achieve desired targets.